tuquet/nexo/.github/contributing.md

-# Vben Admin Contributing Guide
+# Catalyst Contributing Guide

 Hi!
-We're really excited that you are interested in contributing to Vben Admin.
+We're really excited that you are interested in contributing to Catalyst.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Pull Request Guidelines](#pull-request-guidelines)